elastic/apm-server/apmpackage/apm/0.1.0/docs/README.md

 Note that template, pipeline and ILM settings cannot be configured through this file - they are installed by the integration, If you need additional pipelines, override ILM policies, etc; you must do it externally.

-#### Namespace
+#### Data Streams

-When you create a policy in the Fleet UI, under "Advanced Settings" you can choose a Namespace.
-It is recommended to use your service environment as namespace.
-Data streams created by the APM integration will already include the service name.
+When using the APM integration, apm events are indexed into data streams.
+Data stream names contain the event type, the service name, and a user configurable namespace.

 ## Compatibility and limitations